Shocks Vs. Struts

 Struts are very similar to shocks internally with oil and valves, but they are constructed differently on the exterior.
 You see, struts are designed to be an integral part of the suspension.
 Unlike shocks, if the struts weren't attached, the car would fall flat on the ground, and be totally immobile.
 The wheels would flop around, because they would only be attached to the lower control arm, which just isn't enough.

-All struts have coil springs mounted to them.
-Above the coil spring is what is known as the upper strut mount, and under that is usually a bump-stop which is covered by a rubber boot.
+In large, all Macpherson struts will have a coil spring around them.
+The one exception are vehicles equipped with a modified Macpherson suspension where the spring is located inboard of the strut, most notably used on the 79-93 Fox body Mustangs.
+On a typical strut, above the coil-spring is what is known as the upper strut mount, and under that is usually a bump-stop which is covered by a rubber boot.
 These pieces can all be replaced individually, or replaced together as one unit called a "loaded strut".
 Replacing a loaded strut on a vehicle is dramatically easier than replacing any one of the individual parts, because you don't need to compress the coil springs, or align the strut mounts properly.
 It is all done for you.